jimy-byerley/etherage/readme.md

 - generic master implementation

-  This implementation *shall* be ready for any use.
+  This implementation *shall* be ready for any purpose.

 - maximum performance, reliability, flexibility